 If the empty grocery shelves of the early pandemic taught us anything, it's that it's essential to keep a well-stocked pantry at all times.
 A hefty supply of non-perishable food items can offer peace of mind that you're well-prepared for a natural disaster, power outage, and other emergency situations.
 Plus, it makes it easy to throw together last-minute meals when you're too busy to hit the grocery store.

-But if you're a healthy eater, stocking your pantry with non-perishable foods can feel like a bit of a challenge.
+But if you're a healthy eater, stocking your pantry with non-perishable foods at room temperature can feel like a bit of a challenge.
 Everything from crackers to canned soup can be packed with unhealthy ingredients, excess sodium, and artificial preservatives.
-So to help you keep your shelves stocked, we've rounded up the eighteen best healthy non-perishable food below.
+So to help you keep your shelves stocked, we've rounded up the eighteen best healthy non-perishable foods below.

-These dried and canned foods offer a much longer shelf life than fresh produce, meats, and other staples on your grocery shopping list.
-While these shelf-stable foods are ideal for long-term food storage, they'll still need to be checked every so often to ensure they haven't spoiled or gone rancid.
+These dried and canned nutritious foods offer a much longer shelf life than fresh produce, meats, and other staples on your grocery shopping list.
+While these shelf-stable foods are ideal for long-term food storage, they'll still need to be checked occasionally to ensure they haven't spoiled or gone rancid.

 The 18 Best Non-Perishable Foods for a Healthy Pantry